 A will is a document that can legally insure that an individual's desires as to how his property should be distributed after death will be repsected.
 Having a will, alone, does not guarantee that those wishes will be honored.
 The will must meet the requirements of Pennsylvania law.
-The attorneys of Rudinski, Orso and Lynch understand the importance of your last worldly requests and the impact those decisions can have on surviving loved ones.
+The attorneys of Rudinski, Orso and Associates understand the importance of your last worldly requests and the impact those decisions can have on surviving loved ones.

 In some states, an entirely handwritten will is legally valid.
 However, due to the complexity of both state and federal law and the wide variety and type of property most individuals hold in modern times, a properly drafted will obtained with a lawyer's supervision is prudent to ensure the will is found to be held legally binding.
 These are sometimes known as one's “Last Will and Testament."